 Time to shop at Sonoma County’s many wonderful holiday craft fairs.
-Whether it’s Christmas, or Hanukkah, or Kwanzaa, Sonoma’s artisans sell: most precious handmade presents, from fluffy soft and beautiful sweaters, to homemade confections, to lovely knickknacks and lots of wine souvenirs.
+Whether it’s Christmas, Hanukkah, or Kwanzaa, Sonoma’s artisans sell precious handmade presents, from fluffy soft and beautiful sweaters, to homemade confections, to lovely knickknacks, and lots of wine souvenirs.

 Annual Holiday Open House at Luther Burbank Home & Gardens, Santa Rosa

 The gorgeous gardens are worth a visit all on their own, spanning acres across a lavish park at Santa Rosa and Sonoma avenues.
 But an even better excuse is this festive community tradition, when Luther Burbank’s historic home is decked out in Victorian holiday finery, and guests can wander about enjoying live music, tea and cookies, the museum, a fun kid’s craft center and of course, the wonderland gift shop with all things good and garden-y.
 You can ride for free on Rosie the Trolley to and from this event to the Handmade Holiday Crafts Fair!

 Luther Burbank Home & Gardens 204 Santa Rosa Ave., Santa Rosa, 707-524-5445

 You can not only shop for gifts at this arts and crafts bazaar, you can win free gifts, too.
 More than three dozen local and regional artists come together in a lovely showcase of unique crafts, many with holiday theme.,They also add special pieces to the traditional bucket raffle (where you chose the prize you want to win).
 There’s plenty for the whole family to enjoy, with live entertainment, delicious menu items, and jolly appearances by Mr. Claus.
 In a spirit-of-the-season touch, proceeds from the sale are returned to the community through programs funded by the Occidental Community Council.